Postgraduate qualifications in publishing: are they worth it?

 In addition, a small number of universities offer more specialised courses, such as:

 You can do a masters degree in publishing (normally an MA but an MSc or MLitt at some institutions), which lasts a year full time.
 Postgraduate certificates and diplomas are also widely available; these take a shorter period of time to complete and don’t include a dissertation but will cover some of the same modules studied by masters students.
 It’s also usually possible to study any of these courses part time.

-Amandine Riche is studying full time for an MA in publishing at University College London.
-She likes the broad scope of her course, and told TARGETjobs: ‘I had done internships and worked in different areas (marketing, editorial and bookselling) but doing a one-year course that covered all aspects seemed like a faster way of figuring out where my interest lay.’
+Amandine Riche spoke to targetjobs while studying full time for an MA in publishing at University College London.
+She likes the broad scope of her course: ‘I had done internships and worked in different areas (marketing, editorial and bookselling) but doing a one-year course that covered all aspects seemed like a faster way of figuring out where my interest lay,’ she reflects.

 Postgraduate courses in publishing usually combine a number of compulsory modules with a choice of elective modules.
 Masters degrees include a dissertation as well.

 Compulsory modules tend to cover some of the main aspects of publishing, such as editorial, marketing, design and production.
 There may also be some more business-focused modules.
 Choices of elective modules vary more widely between universities, so take these into account when you’re deciding where to apply.